urbancompasspony/balloon/README.md

 $ bash /path/to/auto-ballooning &

-It will start a Loop and run the code before 5 seconds to check if more or less RAM is needed!
+It will start a Loop and run the code every 2 seconds to check if more or less RAM is needed!
 Cron does not have the env variables to run this for itself.
 USer must run it.